WildMeOrg/wbia-plugin-curvrank/README.md

 # REST API

-With the plugin installed, register the module name with the IBEISControl.py file in the ibeis repository located at ibeis/ibeis/control/IBEISControl.py.
-Register the module by adding the string (for example, 'ibeis_plugin_example') to the list AUTOLOAD_PLUGIN_MODNAMES.
+With the plugin installed, register the module name with the `IBEISControl.py` file in the ibeis repository located at `ibeis/ibeis/control/IBEISControl.py`.
+Register the module by adding the string (for example, `ibeis_plugin_example`) to the list `AUTOLOAD_PLUGIN_MODNAMES`.

-Then, load the web-based IBEIS IA service and open the URL that is registered with the @register_api decorator.
+Then, load the web-based IBEIS IA service and open the URL that is registered with the `@register_api decorator`.

 ```bash
 cd ~/code/ibeis/